 KPF successfully completed its preliminary design review in November 2017, and is currently in the detailed design phase.
 Expanding on the rich heritage of exoplanet science at Keck, this instrument is currently scheduled for science availability in 2022.

-The Keck Planet Finder is supported by the Heising-Simons Foundation, the Keck Foundation, University of California Berkeley, the California Institute of Technology, the University of Hawaii, the NASA Jet Propulsion Laboratory, and the Mt.
-Cuba Foundation.
+The Keck Planet Finder is supported by the Heising-Simons Foundation, the National Science Foundation, private donors, the Keck Foundation, the Simons Foundation, the Mt.
+Cuba Foundation, the Jet Propulsion Laboratory, the University of California Berkeley, the California Institute of Technology, the University of Hawaii, and the W.M.
+Keck Observatory.